 A couple of stops not to miss along the way: Locally roasted coffee and Chicago-made bikes at hip Heritage Bicycles, and candles handmade on site at Waxman Candles with fragrances inspired by Chicago’s neighborhoods.

 Music lovers can pay a visit to The Chicago Music Exchange, with its museum-like showroom showcasing one of the world’s premier vintage guitar collections.
-If you’re an unapologetic foodie, you’ll love the artisan cheese and charcuterie selection at Pastoral.
 And at The Leigh Gallery, you’ll find original fine art by 80-plus artists, mostly LGBTQ+ locals.

 Love all things fun and funky?
 Then you’re going to love shopping in Wicker Park and Bucktown.